 The Women’s Resource Center (WRC) is a student initiated and student run organization.
-It receives funding from the Associated Students and additional support from the Women’s Studies Department.
+It receives funding from the Associated Students and additional support from the Women’s and Gender Studies Department.
 The WRC started in Spring 1994, sharing its office with Bi-GALA (Bisexual, Gay and Lesbian Alliance) in the Student Union.
 In September 1994, the WRC moved into its current office in Smith Hall 103/104, in the cafeteria.
 It serves all students, both women and men.
 In addition to support groups and workshops, the WRC sponsors lectures, films, and other events of particular interest to women students.
 Project SURVIVE, the City College peer education dating violence prevention program, is affiliated with the WRC.
 An advisory board composed of administrators, faculty, staff and student assists the WRC in setting policy, maintaining a secure funding base, and publicizing the WRC on campus.

 We welcome students who are interested volunteering.
 Volunteers help staff at the center, help organize and promote events, and get involved in the growing women's movement on campus.

+We are currently not hiring for Spring 2020.
 Please visit the student employment jobs list in Web4 to see when we are hiring.

 The faculty advisor, Shella Muzelle Cervantes, may be contacted via email at firstname.lastname@example.org.